 ALLAN KORITZINSKY JD IS A RETIRED PARTNER WITH FOLEY & LARDNER LLP IN WISCONSIN.
 HE CHAIRED OF THE FIRM'S FAMILY LAW TEAM.
 HE IS CO-AUTHOR OF GAME THEORY & THE TRANSFORMATION OF FAMILY LAW.

-Allan R. Koritzinsky is a retired partner with Foley & Lardner LLP and was a member of the General Commercial Litigation, Tax & Individual Planning and Estates & Trusts Practice Teams.
+Allan R. Koritzinsky is a retired partner with Foley & Lardner LLP where he was a member of the General Commercial Litigation, Tax & Individual Planning and Estates & Trusts Practice Teams.
 He was also the chair of the law firm’s Family Law Team.
-As a family law attorney representing individual clients for over 44 years, Mr. Koritzinsky has focused on divorce law, alternative dispute resolution and works with colleagues in estate and business planning and real estate transactions.
+As a family law attorney representing individual clients for over 47 years, Mr. Koritzinsky focused on divorce law and alternative dispute resolution.
+He also worked with colleagues in estate and business planning and real estate transactions.
 He also had experience in tax, valuation and fiduciary litigation matters.
 A native of Wisconsin, Mr. Koritzinsky earned his undergraduate degree in history and his law degree from the University of Wisconsin – Madison.
 He is admitted to practice law before the United States District Court for the Eastern and Western Districts of Wisconsin, United States Courts of Military Review and Appeals in Washington, D.C., the United States Seventh Circuit Court of Appeals and the United States Supreme Court.